 3. Echo’s Setup Mode

 For the brand-new installation, the light band on the Echo will appear in an orange color as soon as you plugin.
 If the orange sign is not appearing then just press and hold the action button for approximately five seconds, and you’ll find the single dot in the middle.
 On the tap, there is no orange indication hence you need to hold the WiFi/Bluetooth button at the back of the Echo.
 After some time, Alexa will tell you that she is now in setup mode.

 4. Connecting your PC or Smartphone

-Now connect the app to the WiFi network, to the same as of Echo.
-It will show up as something “Amazon-2Q3, ” whereas the last three digits will not be the same.
+Now connect the app to the WiFi network, the same as the Echo.
+It will show up as something like “Amazon-2Q3, ” whereas the last three digits will not be the same.
 Once connected, Alexa will respond “You’ve connected to Echo.
 Go ahead and finish the setup in the Alexa app.”

 In the app, you will see all the Wi-Fi networks available around you so pick up your home Wi-Fi.
 Then you are required to enter the Wi-Fi password when it asks for it.
 As soon as all the information is sent to the device, Alexa will say “Your Echo is ready,” & the orange light buzzes off.
 Keep in mind, if you have set up an Amazon device at home, you might have saved the Wi-Fi password.

 The Echo is programmed to respond to a watchword which, by default, is the name “Alexa”.
 Anytime you call out for your personal assistance “Alexa”, you’ll see the light ring on top of the Echo pop blue and then adjust itself to the perfect point towards the sound’s source.